mdgiasuddin/railway-ticket-management/README.md

 ## Future Improvement

-* Integrate accounting module so the company authority can see the report of income, expense and profit.
+* Integrate payment-gateway so that user can make payment to purchase the Ticket.
+Integrate accounting module so the company authority can see the report of income, expense and profit.